 Professionally created website to promote inward investment and showcase the visitor economy offer, promoting events across the borough, to increase footfall, visitor spend and dwell time.

-The council will seek to partner with a provider to support employment skills development in the third year of the UK shared prosperity fund.
+The council will seek to fund community projects which support employment skills and development in the third year of the UK shared prosperity fund.

 The UK Shared Prosperity Fund is a central pillar of the UK government’s Levelling Up agenda and provides £2.6 billion of funding for local investment by March 2025.
 The fund aims to improve pride in place and increase life chances across the UK investing in communities and place, supporting local business, and people and skills.
 For more information, visit www.gov.uk/government/publications/uk-shared-prosperity-fund-prospectus.